Lookingforcommit/5G_NR_V2X_simulator/README.md

 ## User Manual
+This project has a Russian [documentation](https://www.overleaf.com/read/vdztcprygdmj#011a6f) on overleaf
 ### 1\.
 Setting up and starting SUMO
 1\.
 Create a road network file, save the config file and road flow settings.